afnom/missing-semester/_2025/latex.md

 LaTeX encourages authors to focus on the content of what they're writing rather than how it should appear in the document or how the document should be designed^[1].

-In many ways, LaTeX is similar to HTML where the author specifies the document structure and content, and the styling is handled by CSS}.
+In many ways, LaTeX is similar to HTML where the author specifies the document structure and content, and the styling is handled by CSS.

 Like some programming languages, we write LaTeX code which exists in a `.tex` file which we then compile using a LaTeX engine to produce a final output (e.g. a PDF).

 # When to use LaTeX
 LaTeX is a useful tool when you're:
-- Writing a research paper, dissertation, presentation or letter
+- Writing a research paper, dissertation, presentation or letter.
-- Typesetting content with mathematical equations, tables or graphs
+- Typesetting content with mathematical equations, tables or graphs.
 - Writing large documents (thesis or book) which has chapters, citations, cross-references etc.

 It's **amazing** for maths!